bobemoe/nut-nosystemd-openrc-aur/README.md

 ## Installation

-Install from AUR using your preferred AUR helper or manually:
+Install from AUR using your preferred AUR helper (not submitted yet) or manually:

 ```bash
 git clone https://github.com/bobemoe/nut-nosystemd-openrc-aur